-The regulator has proverbially put its foot down, and is compelling Addyi maker Sprout Pharmaceuticals to make the change, after the two parties were unable to reach an agreement.
-“We work diligently with companies to make labeling updates but occasionally are unable to reach agreement.
+The regulator has proverbially put its foot down and is compelling Addyi maker Sprout Pharmaceuticals to make the change after the two parties were unable to reach an agreement.
+“We work diligently with companies to make labeling updates but occasionally are unable to reach an agreement.
 In those rare cases…we have important authorities to compel companies to make safety labeling changes that are critical for the safe use of an approved product,” the agency said in a statement.

 The founders of Sprout Pharmaceuticals have long had a strained relationship with the FDA.
 Chief Cindy Whitehead (now Cindy Eckert) co-founded the company with her then-husband Robert Whitehead in 2011, after selling another drug company they had spawned together after it was issued multiple FDA warnings related to its marketing tactics.

 Sprout purchased flibanserin from Germany’s Boehringer Ingelheim, which originally developed it and took it to the FDA, only to be denied approval in 2010.
 Under Sprout, the drug was evaluated in additional studies, but the FDA rejected it again in 2013.
 Incensed by the rejection, Sprout — with the support of some women’s groups — aggressively lobbied the FDA to get the drug across the finish line, by accusing the US agency of gender bias (a charge the regulator denied).